StevenWeir038/Island-Aqua/README.md

 - Wireframes were created using [Balsamiq Cloud](https://balsamiq.cloud/sqiyfsu/pr12ogh/r2278#).
 I went a little further almost to mockup level to help visualise the development needed.
 Having the *skeleton* in place focused subsequent coding.
 (Note I consider it fair to admit I abandoned a previous iteration of the project as it lacked direction and was proving to be frustrating.
 This was a good early learning experience which deserves mentioning).
 UX defines proper development practices!

 ## Color Scheme and Accessibility
-- The *color scheme* was devised by taking an image of a home aquarium.
+- The [*color scheme*](docs/readme/color_scheme.png "Color Accessibilty") was devised by taking an image of a home aquarium.
 The image was passed to [Adobe Color](https://color.adobe.com/create/image-gradient).
-- To meet WCAG 2.0 criteria, the generated colour scheme was then passed to [eightshapes.com](http://www.eightshapes.com) for an [accesibility table](docs/readme/color_scheme.png "Color Accessibilty").
+- To meet WCAG 2.0 criteria, the generated color scheme was then passed to [eightshapes.com](http://www.eightshapes.com) to generate an [accesibility table](docs/readme/color_accessibility.png "Color Accessibilty").

 ## Code Reusability
 - CSS variables were used to improve code reusability.
 RGB values were saved into the `:root` level of the external CSS file.
 These values were then available when declaring rgbA values.
-This is a superior solution as it saves time by changing the code in one place to changes multiple elements simultaneously.
+This is a superior solution.
+It saves time by changing the code in one place to multiple elements simultaneously.
 It also provided the option to easily control the *alpha* value if required.
-- Classes were reused insofar as possible to promote homogeneity across the site.
-See below for an example of code utilising css variables.
+- Classes were reused insofar as possible *to promote homogeneity across the site*.
+See below for an example of code utilising css variables helped facilitate this principle.

     ```css
     :root {